 5) therapeutic exercises.

-012. Under the primary surgical treatment of the wound should be understood:
+012. Primary surgical treatment of a wound should be understood as:

 1) excision of the edges and bottom of the wound;